MGL Autopilot Finally having a Win- Update

 I flew a short GPS leg with my autopilot and notice it was flying left of the HIS boxes and maybe the ground track.
 I did not check if the aircraft was actually flying left of the GPS track over the ground.

-I have seen over time where a number of people say their MGL/autopilot flies left of track and the HIS boxes, my autopilot seemed to fly my selected track with reasonable directional accuracy, but it also flew the selected GPS track to the left of my HIS boxes on my EFIS screen, if I had to guess there seems to be some type of track off set maybe in the EFIS programing.
+I have seen over time where a number of people say their MGL/autopilot flies left of track and the HITS boxes, my autopilot seemed to fly my selected track with reasonable directional accuracy, but it also flew the selected GPS track to the left of my HIS boxes on my EFIS screen, if I had to guess there seems to be some type of track off set maybe in the EFIS programming.

 I had read some where that some GPS Units allow you to off set your track in the GPS allowing your aircraft to have a slightly different track, left or right to other another aircraft flying between the same two waypoints, not a bad idea.